 Some desks are flimsier than they seem, while others are stronger than what they appear.

 A desk is usually designed with a specific purpose in mind, which determines the sturdiness of the desk.
 The materials used in the construction and the design of the desk will also play a role in the amount of weight it can bear.

 This is why it may not be a good idea to use some desks for a different purpose, such as trying out your latest dance moves!

-Most desks are designed to hold between 100 to 300-pounds or 45 to 136Kg.
+Most desks are designed to hold between 100 to 300 pounds or 45 to 136Kg.
 The exact amount of weight the desk will be able to carry will be determined by the materials used to construct the desk.
-The intended purpose of the desk is also a contributing factor for its weight-bearing capability.
+The intended purpose of the desk is also a contributing factor for desk weight capacity.